fpetranzan/java-memory-game/README.md

 lang [EN]: [en](https://github.com/fpetranzan/java-memory-game/blob/master/README.md) | [it](https://github.com/fpetranzan/java-memory-game/blob/master/README_it.md)

-Made during my study period, this is my first most complex and complex project.
+Made during my study period, this is my first most complex project.

 Memory is a game in which all cards are placed face down on a surface and two cards are turned face up each turn.
 The aim of the game is to discover matching pairs of cards.